What is a wireframe for an app? Everything you need to know

 Navigation system: Demonstrates how users move through the app.

-Each component serves a distinct purpose, contributing to the app's usability, efficiency, and user satisfaction.
+Each component serves a specific purpose, contributing to the app's usability, efficiency, and user satisfaction.

 Types of wireframes